Orrell R.U.F.C.: Club colours

 Orrell traditionally played in black and amber hooped shirts until they formed their first major technical partnership in 1993 with Nuttalls, seeing them switch to an all-black home kit with yellow, red and white hoops on the arms.
-The away for that season was a reverse with amber the dominant color.
+The away for that season was a reverse with amber the dominant colour.
 They employed a white version of this kit for their European tours and a red away version for the 1994–95 season.

 They reverted to black and amber hoop designs with Cica (1995–97) and Halbro (1997–00) before switching to Patrick in the summer of 2000.
 Their 2001–2005 jerseys were sponsored by JJB and featured amber lines on the sides and sleeves.
 For the 2006–07 season, the club's kit was produced by Kooga and sponsored by Bullit Recruitment Solutions.
 For the 2008–09 season, the club reverted to its original badge and used a low-budget amber and black hooped jersey.